learntheropes/btcpay-booking/README.md

 Booking system for any type of service that requires a calendar, from an online class to a room reservation.
 For bitcoiners, KYC free, self custodial.
 The client can pay in bitcoin, crypto and fiat and the merchant always receives bitcoin.
-Without KYC requiremenets for the merchant and the client.
+Without KYC requirements for the merchant and the client.
 Merchant and buyer personal information are never shared with the counterparty.
 [Demo](https://booking.learntheropes.xyz)

 ## Status